-6 Blum, E. A. (1985).
+7 Blum, E. A. (1985).
 John.
 In J. F. Walvoord & R. B. Zuck (Eds.), The Bible Knowledge Commentary: An Exposition of the Scriptures (Vol. 2, pp. 316-317).
 Victor Books.

-7 Vincent, M. R. (1887).
+8 Vincent, M. R. (1887).
 Word studies in the New Testament (Vol. 2, pp. 216-217).
 Charles Scribner's Sons.

-- 9. Finding a young donkey The disciples following Christ instructions were very careful to find a young donkey (Mark 11). - a) A suitable choice, since the donkey was a lowly animal of peace (contrast the war-horse of v.
+- 8. Name sake of the Lord Christ three years exposed that His coming for the Passover was unlike anyone else before Him because all He did resulted in God walking with Him.
+Israel's history with Elijah, Moses, and many others allowed the crowd to realize that Christ rises above them all and is, therefore, 'king of Israel.' - 9.
+Finding a young donkey The disciples, following Christ instructions, were very careful to find a young donkey (Mark 11). - a) The story is given in Mk 11:1-6.
+John is the only Evangelist who describes the animal as a young ass (onarion).
+Jesus' act fulfilled the prophetic word (Zech 9:9).
+The ass, better than the horse, symbolized the meek and peaceful character of the King of Israel.
+This in itself declared that Jesus' understanding of the event differed from that of the throng.
+9 - b) A suitable choice, since the donkey was a lowly animal of peace (contrast the war-horse of v.
 10) as well as a princely mount (Jdg.
 10:4; 12:14; 2 Sa 16:2) before the horse came into common use.
 The royal mount used by David and his sons was the mule (2 Sam.
 18:9; 1 Ki.
-1:33). - b) By riding into Jerusalem on a donkey, Jesus announced that He was the King of Israel.
-This was the way King Daivd and King Solomon had ridden into Jerusalem (2 Sam.
+1:33). - c) By riding into Jerusalem on a donkey, Jesus announced He was Israel's King.
+This was the way King David and King Solomon had ridden into Jerusalem (2 Sam.
 16:2; 1 Kgs.
 1:38-40).
-They rode a donkey into Jerusalem to show that they were humble kings who desired to serve the people with love and wisdom.
+They each rode a donkey into Jerusalem to show they were humble kings who desired to serve the people with love and wisdom.
 (Dr. Daniel S. Steffen; Professor of NT studies; DTS) - 10.
-Sat on it, as it is written Jesus' sitting on the donkey was in obedience to what God had legislated for Him to do in fulfillment of Zechariah 9:9. - 11.
-Fear not Even though Israel was under Roman rule that was abusive and oppressive they had no reason to be intimated or terrified because what was written ahead of time is vividly being portrayed before them.
-Jesus riding in on a donkey should have been a vivid reminder that God will fulfill His word. - 12.
-Seated on a donkey colt Christ seated on a donkey colt was a vivid portrayal that the Messiah had come and even more His death and resurrection He was victorious.
-Our ultimate enemy Satan is defeated.
-No matter what Satan threw at Christ while on earth, not one piece of dirt stuck.
-He obeyed every law, whether civil, moral or ceremonial, along with every trial, and every destructive act of Satan.
-All He had to do now was to overcome death for which He is the perfect sacrifice.
+Sat on it, as it is written Jesus sitting on the donkey was in obedience to what God had legislated for Him to do in fulfillment of Zechariah 9:9. - 11.
+Fear not Even though Israel was under Roman rule that was abusive and oppressive, they had no reason to be intimated or terrified because what was written a head of time was vividly portrayed before them.
+Jesus riding in on donkey should have been a vivid reminder that God will fulfill His Word. - 12.
+Seated on a donkey colt Christ seated on a donkey colt was a vivid portrayal that the Messiah had come, and even more in His death and resurrection, He was victorious.
+Our ultimate enemy, Satan, is defeated.
+No matter what Satan thew at Christ while on earth, not one piece of dirt stuck.
+He obeyed every law, whether civil, moral, or ceremonial, every trial and every destructive act of Satan.
+All He now had to do was to overcome death, for which, because of everything, He is the perfect sacrifice.

-B. Fulfilled (v.
-16):
+B. Fulfilled (vs. 16):